nodejs/node/ROADMAP.md

 ## Stability Policy

-The single more important consideration in every code change is the impact it will have, positive or negative, on the ecosystem (modules and applications).
+The most important consideration in every code change is the impact it will have, positive or negative, on the ecosystem (modules and applications).

 io.js does not remove stdlib JS API.